 This is a year of big changes for Green Mountain Compost.
 We appreciate your understanding and support as we transition toward an even more efficient and sustainable model of processing our community’s organics.

 Here’s what’s happening

 - We have discontinued our line of bagged products.

-- We are no longer offering a “Bag Your Own” option from our facility.
+- We are no longer offering a “Bag Your Own” option at our facility.

-- Green Mountain Compost (the CSWD composting facility on Redmond Road in Williston) will restrict sales to wholesale customers only and will no longer offer delivery.
+- Green Mountain Compost (the CSWD composting facility on Redmond Road in Williston) will restrict sales to large-volume customers only and will no longer offer delivery.

 We will continue to be open to all customers for drop-off of food scraps, leaves, or yard debris.

 - We are streamlining production to our three most popular bulk products: Complete Compost, Garden Mix, and Topsoil.

 Green Mountain Compost bulk products will continue to be available for anyone to purchase at a growing list of local retail outlets, several of which offer delivery service as well as small truck and trailer loading.